Geometry of tree-based tensor formats in tensor Banach spaces: Introduction

 where $\mathfrak{r}_k = (r_\alpha)_{\alpha\in \mathcal{P}_k}$.

 In this paper, we provide a new geometrical description of the sets $\mathcal{FT}_{\mathfrak{r}}(\mathbf{V}_D)$ of tensors with fixed tree-based rank in tensor Banach spaces.
 This description is compatible with the one of manifolds $ \mathfrak{M}_{\mathfrak{r}_k}(\mathbf{V}_{\mathcal{P}_k})$ introduced in \cite{FHN}.
 It is different from the ones from \cite{Uschmajew2012} and \cite{HRS}, respectively introduced for hierarchical and tensor train formats in finite-dimensional tensor spaces.
 It is also different from the one introduced by the authors in \cite{FHN2015}, that provided a different chart system.
-The present geometrical description is more natural and we believe that it is more amenable for applications.
+The present geometrical description is more natural and we believe that it is more amenable to understand the geometry and topology of the different tensor formats based on subspaces.
 With the present description, and under similar assumptions on the norms of tensor spaces, Theorem 5.2 and Theorem 5.4 in \cite{FHN} also hold for tree-based tensor formats, that allows to extend the Dirac-Frenkel variational principle for tree-based tensor formats in tensor Banach spaces. \\

 The outline of this note is as follows.
-We start in section \ref{sec:prelim} by recalling results from \cite{FHN}, that is a geometrical description of manifolds $\mathfrak{M}_{\mathfrak{r}}(\mathbf{V}_D)$ of tensors in Tucker format.
-Then in section \ref{Sec_Hierar} we introduce a description of tree-based tensor formats $\mathcal{FT}_{\mathfrak{r}}(\mathbf{V}_D)$ as an intersection of Tucker formats.
-Finally in Section \ref{sec:banach_manifold_tucker_fixed_rank}, we introduce the new geometrical description of the manifold $\mathcal{FT}_{\mathfrak{r}}(\mathbf{V}_D)$ of tensors in tree-based tensor format with fixed tree-based rank.
+We start in section \ref{sec:prelim} by recalling results from \cite{FHN}.
+Then in sections\ref{Sec_Hierar} we introduce a description of tree-based tensor formats $\mathcal{FT}_{\mathfrak{r}}(\mathbf{V}_D)$ as an intersection of Tucker formats.
+Section~\ref{Tucker} is devoted to the geometrical description of manifolds $\mathfrak{M}_{\mathfrak{r}}(\mathbf{V}_D)$ of tensors in Tucker format with fixed rank.
+Finally in section~\ref{sec:banach_manifold_tucker_fixed_rank}, we introduce the new geometrical description of the manifold $\mathcal{FT}_{\mathfrak{r}}(\mathbf{V}_D)$ of tensors in tree-based tensor format with fixed tree-based.
+We prove that it is an immersed manifold in the ambient tensor Banach space and outline the extension of the Dirac-Frenkel variational principle for tree-based tensor formats in tensor Banach spaces.